mcidclan/cloud-of-voxels/README.md

 the octree size use the o: option.
 The max ray length can be changed by using

-the r: option.
-And the camera z position with the use of the z: option.
+the r: option and the camera z position with the use of the z: option.

-By default the maximun fps is at 25 to you can ajust the value if you which by
+By default the maximun fps is at 25.
+You can ajust the value if you which, by

 using the fps: option.

 <br/>

-With the given voxelmodels.cpp compiled, you launch the program with the
+With the given voxelmodels.cpp compiled, launch the program with the

 following: ./bin/cov.exe nomotion nologs stepx2 w:1024 h:576 o:1024 z:-370 r:370